elucidata/storefront/docs/dev-notes.md

 ## Questions

 - Should multiple calls to `Store` (or `Clerk`) throw an Error?
 Currently it merges all calls into single instance.
-- Should there be mixin support for automatic un-listening to Store events for use with React components?

 ## Ideas